-Upon completion, students should have a basic understanding of the way modern data analysis goals are discussed, and grasp of the most standard approaches within the broad topics covered: regression, clustering, dimensionality reduction, and classification.
-Students who start with decent programming skills, should be able to implement one or more algorithms within each class.
+- Students should have a basic understanding of the way modern data analysis goals are discussed, and be comfortable discussing them in the language of linear algebra and probability. - Students should understand the most standard approaches within the broad topics covered: regression, clustering, dimensionality reduction, and classification. - Students who start with decent programming skills, should be able to implement one or more algorithms within each topic. - Students should be able to assess a supervised learning task using cross-validation.